Japan–North Korea relations: 21st century

 In the early months of 2024, significant developments emerged in the international relations between Japan and North Korea.
 Both countries have signaled a readiness to engage in high-level talks, a move that marks a departure from decades of hostility and minimal diplomatic contact.
 The discussions are anticipated to focus on pivotal issues such as the return of Japanese nationals abducted by North Korea and the possibility of sanctions relief for Pyongyang, underscoring a mutual interest in altering the status quo of their relations.

-In January 2024, Kim Jong Un sent a telegram to Japanese Prime Minister Fumio Kishida, sending his condolences for the victims of the 2024 Sea of Japan earthquake and wishing the Japanese people a fast recovery.
+In January 2024, Kim Jong Un sent a telegram of condolence to Japanese Prime Minister Fumio Kishida, for the victims of the 2024 Sea of Japan earthquake and wishing the Japanese people a fast recovery.
 It marks the first time Kim has sent his condolences after a natural disaster, and the first time he has sent a telegram to Kishida.
 Prime Minister Fumio Kishida expressed his intent to hold a summit with Kim Jong Un, underscoring Japan's desire to resolve the abduction issue that has been a longstanding point of contention.
 This initiative is reflective of a broader strategic interest in improving bilateral relations and potentially easing regional tensions.
 On the North Korean side, Kim Yo Jong, the sister of Kim Jong Un, has also voiced a positive outlook on the future of North Korea-Japan relations, hinting at the possibility of a historic meeting that could herald a new era of diplomatic engagement between the two countries.

 Japan and the United States have accused North Korean hackers of stealing cryptocurrency worth over $300 million from the Japan-based exchange DMM Bitcoin.
 The theft was attributed to the TraderTraitor group, believed to be part of the Lazarus Group, which is allegedly linked to North Korean authorities.
 The incident occurred in late May 2024, involving the theft of 4,502.9 Bitcoin.
 The theft involved the hackers using social engineering tactics to impersonate a recruiter on LinkedIn and send a malicious pre-employment test to an employee at a crypto wallet software company.
 This allowed them to compromise the employee's system and manipulate a legitimate transaction request from DMM, resulting in the loss of 4,502.9 Bitcoin.
 The FBI and Japan's National Police Agency are collaborating to combat North Korea's cybercrime activities, which date back to the mid-1990s and include a cyber-warfare unit known as Bureau 121.
 The Lazarus Group has previously gained notoriety for its involvement in high-profile hacks, including the 2014 cyberattack on Sony Pictures in retaliation for its production and distribution of The Interview, a political satire which portrays the fictional assassination of Kim Jong Un.